 Differentiating What Arises Intermittently from Karmic Aftermath

-To further appreciate the difference between karmic constant habits and the intermittently-ripening karmic aftermath, we need to differentiate what they give rise to.
+To further appreciate the differences between karmic constant habits and the intermittently-ripening karmic aftermath, we need to differentiate what they give rise to.

 One of the main things that karmic tendencies and networks of karmic force jointly give rise to intermittently is our experiencing tainted feelings of some level of unhappiness, happiness, or neutral.
 “Tainted” (zag-bcas, contaminated) means arising from and accompanied by unawareness (ignorance).
 Here, “happiness” means the problematic type of happiness, the kind that does not satisfy.
 We never have enough.
 We don’t know what will come next.
 All of these tainted feelings are intermittent.
 They are always changing from moment to moment, either in their intensity or from one to the other, and no one feeling ever remains constant.

 When we stop feeling like doing something anymore, that is not a true stopping of karma at all.
-It simply means that that particular network of karmic aftermath has fully ripened and is finished.
+It simply means that that particular network of karmic aftermath has fully ripened and, being exhausted, is finished.
 A true stopping (true cessation) of something means that it will never come again; we will never build up any more.
 Just because one particular karmic package has finished ripening doesn’t mean that we are not going to build up another similar one.
 It just means that that particular package is finished.
-True stoppings only derive from the force of meditation; they do not naturally occur.
+True stoppings only derive from the force of non-conceptual meditation on voidness; they do not naturally occur.

-Another point is that just as the network of karmic force and karmic tendency of doing something ripen jointly into feeling like repeating that action, so too the network of karmic force and karmic tendency of avoiding doing something jointly ripen into feeling like not doing that action.
+Another point is that just as the network of karmic force and karmic tendency of doing something ripen jointly into what the action is that we feel like repeating and want to repeat, so too the network of karmic force and karmic tendency of avoiding doing something jointly ripen into what the action is that we feel like not repeating and want not to repeat.
 This is indicated in the symbolism of the Kalachakra mandala.

 The Kalachakra mandala contains three levels, known as the body mandala, the speech mandala, and the mind mandala.
 The body and speech mandalas have thirty-six offering goddesses each.
-In the speech mandala, they represent feeling like doing thirty-six things that everyone does, and in the body mandala they represent feeling like not doing these thirty-six things.
-For example, feeling like singing, spitting, running, or lying down, and feeling like not singing, not spitting, not running, or not lying down.
-Thus, they represent certain intermittent ripenings of karmic aftermath – compulsive, uncontrollable feelings to do something or not to do something – that we are normally under the control of and which we need to purify and overcome.
-Note that feeling like not singing – for instance, during a ritual when everyone else is singing – is not the same as the nonarising of a feeling to sing, which is the case at all times when we are not singing.
+In the speech mandala, they represent wishing to do thirty-six things that everyone does, and in the body mandala they represent wishing not to do these thirty-six things.
+For example, wishing to sing, to spit, to run, or to lie down, and wishing not to sing, not to spit, not to run, or not to lie down.
+Thus, they represent certain intermittent ripenings of karmic aftermath – compulsive, uncontrollable feelings and wishes to do something or not to do something – that we are normally under the control of and which we need to purify and overcome.
+Note that feeling like not singing and wanting not to sing – for instance, during a ritual when everyone else is singing – is not the same as the non-arising of a feeling to sing or the wish to sing, which is the case at all times when we are not singing.

 How does attachment fit in here?
 Maybe you stop smoking, but then you eat chocolate.

 Another ripening of karmic tendencies and networks of karmic force is from time to time experiencing things happening to us similar to what we previously did to others.
-I stole in the past and now I experience other people stealing from me, I lose my wallet, or I experience being out of money or being poor.
+I stole in the past and now I experience other people stealing from me – for instance, I lose my wallet, or I experience being out of money or being poor.

 Forms of Physical Phenomena as Karmic Ripenings

-Please note, here, that when we say that our bodies or other forms of physical phenomena that are part of our form aggregate, such as a table or our friend, ripen from our networks of karmic force, we are only speaking of them as the conventional objects that we actually experience when we cognize them (tha-snyad spyod-yul).
-In a sense, what ripens from our karmic aftermath is their becoming objects of our experience.
-The table or our friend in the next room, before we see them, is not part of our aggregate of form.
-They did not ripen from our karmic aftermath.
-The table we see, when we see it, and our friend when we see him, is included in our form aggregate.
+Please note, here, that when we say that our bodies or other forms of physical phenomena that are part of our form aggregate, such as a table or the sight of our friend, ripen from our networks of karmic force, we are only speaking of them as the conventional objects that we actually experience when we cognize them (tha-snyad spyod-yul).
+In a sense, what ripens from our network of karmic force is their becoming objects of our experience.
+The table and the sight of our friend in the next room, before we see them, are not parts of our aggregate of form.
+They did not ripen from our network of karmic force.
+Only the table and our friend as being objects of our visual cognition when we see them are what are included in our form aggregate.

 The final thing that ripens intermittently from networks of karmic forces and from karmic tendencies is the tainted environment or general situation of the place in which we are born or stay.
-Again, this refers to the tainted environment that we experience when we actually experience it.
-This is a dominating result (bdag-‘bras, comprehensive result) of not just our own karmic aftermath, but of the collective karmic aftermath that many beings share together.
-As individuals, however, we only experience such environments sometimes, and not for all our rebirths, or not necessarily for our entire life within one rebirth.
+Again, this refers to the tainted environment being what we experience when we actually experience it.
+This is a dominating result (bdag-’bras, comprehensive result) of not just our own intermittently-ripening karmic aftermath, but of the intermittently-ripening collective karmic aftermath that many beings share together.
+As individuals, however, we only experience such environments being objects of our cognition sometimes, and not for all our rebirths, or not necessarily for our entire life within one rebirth.

 Differentiating What Arises Continually from Karmic Aftermath

-As for what ripens continuously from the karmic constant habits, it is that, to put it very simply, we are experiencing life through a periscope.
+As for what ripens continuously from the karmic constant habits, it is, to put it very simply, that we are experiencing life through a periscope.
 We are limited.
 We can only see or perceive what is in front of our noses.
-We can’t be aware of the causes and interconnections of what is happening, its results, and so on.
-We can’t see all the relations that everybody has with absolutely everybody else, all the influences on them and so on.
-We only perceive a little bit.
-This is the case in every single moment of our existence.
+We can’t be aware of the causes and interconnections of everything that is happening, its results, and so on.
+We can’t see all the relations that everybody has with absolutely everybody else, all the influences on them, and so on.
+Only a Buddha’s omniscience is aware of all of that and simultaneously.
+As limited beings, so-called “sentient beings,” we only perceive a little bit.
+This is the case in every single moment of our existence before attaining enlightenment.
 It never takes a rest.
 It never goes away until we are enlightened.